kanaverse/wobbegong.js/README.md

 ## Retrieving reduced dimensions

-As with the assays, we can check the available reduced dimension results in the SummarizedExperiment:
+For SingleCellExperiments, we can check the available reduced dimension results:

 ```js
 se.reducedDimensionNames();